Jwdhrz05/Jwdhrz05/README.md

 - 👋 Hi, I’m @Jwdhrz05
-- 👀 I’m interested in Programming / Coding
+- 👀 I’m a Front End Developer using React.
-- 🌱 I’m currently learning React Native for App development and I already Learned Front end Web Development
+- 🌱 I’m currently learning React Native for App development.
-- 💞️ I’m looking to collaborate with Javascript senior developers
+- 💞️ I’m looking to collaborate with Javascript developers/Compaines.
 - 📫 Someone want's to reach me mail on this address: syedjwd110@gmail.com

 <!---